saaltone/SANNet/README.md

 Framework implements most typically used optimization methods starting from basic vanilla gradient descent up to more sofisticated parameter optimization methods such as Adam and AMSGrad.

 ## Regularization
-Framework provides few regularization methods: drop-out, gradient clipping, early stopping and L1/L2/Lp regularization.
-Lp regularization is an experimental method and mathematically direct extension of L1/L2 methods.
+Framework provides few regularization methods: drop-out, gradient clipping, early stopping and L1 / L2 /Lp regularization.
+Lp regularization is an experimental method and mathematically direct extension of L1 / L2 methods.

 ## Normalization
-Framework supports following normalization methods: batch normalization, layer normalization ad weight normalization.
+Framework supports following normalization methods: batch normalization, layer normalization and weight normalization.

 ## Metrics
 Framework provides accuracy metrics for **regression**.
 Additionally it provides basic metrics for **classification** such as accuracy, precision, recall, specificity and F1 score and calculates confusion matrix as needed.